• Skip to main content

 Being able to see all video monitors without having to move or stretch will reduce stress.
 In addition, it will improve physical positioning within the workspace.
 Ergonomic chairs and workstations are also vital.
 Proper seating ensures control room employees can work their shifts without discomfort, pain, and fatigue.
 This will surely affect their job performance.

 Access to other areas outside of their workstation is also a key consideration.
 Areas of rest, recovery, exercise, and interacting with coworkers are essential.
 These areas must be considered when designing the control room setup.
 These areas help reduce the stress workers feel during long periods of highly-focused work.
-Access to tools and workstation, areas for rest, as well as furniture dynamics and comfort are all critical considerations during control room layout.
+Access to tools and workstations is of utmost importance.
+In addition, areas for rest, as well as furniture dynamics and comfort are all critical considerations during control room layout.

 Noise and Acoustics